 Article 15.
 LLCs Wholly Owned by the Tribe.

 15.01.
 Tribally-Owned Companies.
 There are hereby authorized to be created LLCs wholly owned by the Tribe, with the Tribe as the sole owner.
 Tribally-owned LLCs shall be created by a duly adopted resolution of the Tribal Council.
 The organizer shall file in accordance with §5.11.
 When the organizer files the Articles of Organization and the Operating Agreement of a Tribally-owned Limited Liability Company, a certified copy of the resolution authorizing the formation of the LLC and approving the articles shall be included.
-Tribally-LLCs shall be considered to be instrumentalities of the Tribe.
+Tribally- owned LLCs shall be considered to be instrumentalities of the Tribe and integral to the operations, financial health, economic self-sufficiency, and continued existence of the tribe.

 15.02.
 Tribally-Owned Subsidiary Companies.
 There are hereby authorized to be created by resolution of the board of directors or by action of a manager, if the Tribally-owned LLC is manager managed, of a Tribally-owned LLC or of a Tribal corporation, or of a wholly-owned subsidiary of such a Tribally-owned LLC or Tribal corporation, subsidiary LLCs to be wholly owned by the parent Tribally-owned LLC or parent Tribal corporation or such wholly-owned subsidiaries, which shall be instrumentalities of the Tribe.
 The organizer of such a Tribally-owned subsidiary LLC shall file in accordance with §5.11.
 When the organizer files organizational documents of the Tribally-owned subsidiary LLC, a certified copy of a resolution of the board of directors of the parent Tribally-owned LLC or parent Tribal corporation authorizing the formation of the subsidiary LLC and approving the articles shall be included.
-No such resolution is required if the Tribally-owned subsidiary LLC is managed by a manager.

 15.03.
 Privileges and Immunities.
-The LLCs established under §15.01 and §15.02 shall be considered to be instrumentalities of the Tribe, and their agents and officers considered agents and officers of the Tribe, created for the purpose of carrying out authorities and responsibilities of the Tribal Council for economic development of the Tribe and the advancement of its Tribal members, or in the case of a nonprofit structure formed under this ordinance, to further contribution to the overall social benefit of the Tribe.
+The LLCs established under §15.01 and §15.02 shall be considered to be integral instrumentalities of the Tribe, and their agents and officers considered agents and officers of the Tribe, created for the purpose of carrying out authorities and responsibilities of the Tribal Council for economic development of the Tribe and the advancement of its Tribal members and thereby creating a business structure(s) focused on generating profits which are integral to the operations, financial health, economic self-sufficiency, and continued existence of the Nation, or in the case of a nonprofit structure formed under this ordinance, to further contribution to the overall social benefit of the Tribe.
 Such LLCs, their agents, directors, officers, Managers and employees shall, therefore, be entitled to all of the privileges and immunities enjoyed by the Tribe, including but not limited to immunities from suit in federal, state and Tribal courts and from federal, state, and local taxation or regulation.

 15.04.
 Ownership.